mcg-xx/script-space/README.md

-# bash-scripts
+# Script

-bash scripts for all kinds of things.
+Scripts for all kinds of things.

+Linux:
 All scripts must be executable: "chmod +x FILE_NAME.sh"